 Section 7.
 Any member who has been suspended or expelled, and having exhausted the foregoing appeals procedures, has the right to appeal to the Division and afterwards, if necessary, the General Executive Council, whose decision shall be final.
-A member expelled by the Camp is not eligible for membership in any other Camp of the Confederation.
+A member expelled by the Camp is not eligible for membership in any other Camp in the Confederation.

 ARTICLE XI.
 PROHIBITIONS.